 5. Do you have a favorite character to write for?
 Why?

-Well, for main characters/established characters, Shaggy has always been my favorite character in the entire franchise, so when it came to approaching this film as a Shaggy-centered film, I did not hesitate to flesh him out as much as I could, I wanted to make this somewhat of a character study for shaggy and also exploring a lot of his past and exploring what caused his major anxiety, and that’s where I made the choice to give the villain a more deeper connection to shaggy’s past.
+Well, for main characters/established characters, Shaggy has always been my favorite character in the entire franchise, so when it came to approaching this film as a Shaggy-centered film, I did not hesitate to flesh him out as much as I could, I wanted to make this somewhat of a character study for Shaggy and also exploring a lot of his past and exploring what caused his major anxiety, and that’s where I made the choice to give the villain a more deeper connection to Shaggy’s past.
 As for minor characters to write for, I quite enjoyed writing Fred and The Ghost Girl, one was giving something new for Fred and found it refreshing to make him the comedic relief this time around, The Ghost Girl was a new original character I created for this film and I loved the way I approached it which I think helps give this film a more deeper and artistic experience.

 6. If you could work on any show or movie in the world, what would it be?

-That could imply to any show/movie I'm into at the moment, but I would love to show run my own official line-up of Scooby films and a show also.
+That could apply to any show/movie I'm into at the moment, but I would love to show run my own official line-up of Scooby films and a show also.
 Anything from Cartoon Network also.
 I would love to make a movie on Gremlins, The Mummy, or Karate Kid.